 Word of the BAAFT campaign victory spread quickly throughout the global public health community, with calls from advocates to enact similar restrictions in other global cities, including London, Paris, and Melbourne.
 As the World Health Organization (WHO) has ramped up its advocacy for evidence-based policies to reduce the harmful use of alcohol, the BAAFT campaign has been cited as a success story to achieve this goal.

 SERVICES PROVIDED: DIGITAL PSA NETWORK | MEDIA BUYING | CREATIVE SERVICES

-CLIENT: SUNNYSIDE COMMUNITY SERVICES
+PARTNER: SUNNYSIDE COMMUNITY SERVICES

 Beneath the bravado that makes New York City the envy of the world is a collection of neighborhoods; each one with its own distinct personality and charm.

 The everyday heroes who activate our communities are often hidden from plain sight – they are the local nonprofits that deliver comprehensive support to people at every stage of life.
 Established in 1974, Sunnyside Community Services (SCS) is one of the anchor institutions that empowers the residents of Western Queens to live life to the fullest.
 SCS keep seniors healthy and active; prepares our children for college; offers skills-based training to the unemployed; and provides much needed care to the caregivers helping loved ones living with chronic illnesses.